albertattard/presentation-domain-primitives-kotlin/presentation.md

 # The Forgotten Compiler

-We are polluting the tests as we are not taking advantage of the compiler
+We are polluting the tests because we are not taking advantage of the compiler.

-For example, if we pass an `Int` to a function that expects a `String`, the compiler will complain
+For example, if we pass an `Int` to a function that expects a `String`, the compiler will complain:

 ```kotlin
 fun aFunctionThatTakeAString(string: String) {}